Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 No aerosols near gas heaters16.
 Never use or store flammable liquids or aerosols near a gas heater.

-18. Do not operate a gas heater where painting is being done or has recently taken place.
+18. Do not operate a gas bayonet heater where painting is being done or has recently taken place.

 19. Most manufacturers suggest periodic inspection and service of the appliance and installation.
 Two years is the most common recommendation.